statamic/docs/content/collections/knowledge-base/using-an-independent-authentication-guard.md

     ],
 ],
 ```
-In this example we'll use the Statamic guard, which uses the Statamic provider to handle Statamic authentication.
-If you'd like to use Statamic's filesystem to store users in YAML files alongside users stored in the database be sure to set `'repository' => 'file',` in config/statamic/users.php.
+In this example we'll use the custom `statamic` auth guard to authenticate users using the statamic driver.
+Following the steps in [Storing Laravel Users in Files](https://statamic.dev/knowledge-base/storing-laravel-users-in-files) we can have some users stored in the database and Statamic users stored in files.